 Research with On-The-Ground Impacts

-The CASC Fish Research Team works closely with a diverse group of partners and stakeholders to ensure their research can be directly used by resource managers and conservation practitioners to inform fisheries management.
-They include partners and stakeholders in every stage of the scientific process, specifically designing their projects to address pressing management challenges and to fill in knowledge gaps.
-They work with everyone from individual anglers up to large professional networks, purposefully collaborating with diverse voices to create new and innovative approaches.
+The CASC Fish Research Team works closely with a diverse group of partners to ensure their research can be directly used by resource managers and conservation practitioners to inform fisheries management.
+They include partners in every stage of the scientific process, specifically designing their projects to address pressing management challenges and to fill in knowledge gaps.
+They work with everyone from individual anglers and Indigenous communities up to large professional networks, purposefully collaborating with diverse voices to create new and innovative approaches.
 They are often asked to present their research to Federal leadership through Congressional briefings and in-person presentations.

 The CASC Fish Research Team lead diverse, cutting-edge research on the effects of climate change on fish populations around the world.
 Learn more about their research projects below or check out our Project Explorer to see all the work the CASCs do on fish.